pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ##### Returns

-subscribe_with_timetoken() has no return value.
+The `subscribe_with_timetoken()` method doesn't have a return value.

 ## Entities

-Subscribable objects for real-time updates:
+Entities are subscribable objects for which you can receive real-time updates (messages, events, etc).

 - Channel
 - ChannelGroup
 - UserMetadata